oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-open-api/helidon-open-api.md

 In the case of Microprofile (and this Helidon as a Microprofile implementation) this was done through the MicroProfile OpenAPI specification which defines annotations to be used when generating the OpenAPI documents and associated the control mechanisms (for example to exclude API elements that are not intended to be publicly exposed)

-## Step 2: Defining the API documentation in your code
+## Task 2: Defining the API documentation in your code

 When a system like Helidon MP runs the annotations you've applied to your code need to be identified so they can be processed.
 This is done automatically for you by the runtime, and annotation processors are called to perform whatever actions you have specified (e.g. setting up a start / stop on a timer on entry / exit form a method)